Phonon-blocked junction calorimeter: Noise and energy resolution

-At low temperatures, simple approximations can be used for the tunnel current and cross-correlated noises in Eqs.\eqref{eq:junction_noise}.
-These are expressed as $\langle\delta I_J^2\rangle \approx 2eI_J$ and $\langle\delta I_J P_J\rangle \approx -2eP_J$\cite{Golubev2001}.
-In contrast, the analytical expression for tunnel heat noise at optimal bias consists of three key terms:
+At low temperatures and around the optimal voltage bias, simple approximations can be used for the tunnel current noise and cross-correlation noise in Eqs.\eqref{eq:junction_noise}.
+These are expressed as $\langle\delta I_J^2\rangle \approx 2e|I_J|$ and $\langle\delta I_J P_J\rangle \approx -2eP_J$\cite{Golubev2001}.
+In contrast, the low-temperature analytical expression for junction heat current noise at optimal bias can be derived to consist of three key terms:

-Here, the first two terms represent the thermal fluctuations resulting from the finite temperatures of the superconductor, and normal metal absorber, while the third term accounts for noise from the subgap tunneling current, characterized by $\Gamma$.
+Here, the first two terms originate from thermal quasiparticle fluctuations resulting from the finite temperatures of the superconductor and the normal metal absorber, while the third term accounts for the shot noise from the subgap tunneling current, characterized by $\Gamma$.